Home » Nursing Care Plans » Nursing Diagnosis » Hyperthermia & Heat-Related Illnesses Nursing Diagnosis & Care Plan

 • Patient maintains body temperature below 39° C (102.2° F).

-• Patient maintains BP and HR within normal limits.
+• Patient maintains blood pressure and heart rate within normal limits.

 Nursing assessment is vital for patients with hyperthermia as it helps determine the severity, underlying cause, and appropriate interventions.
 Through monitoring vital signs and assessing symptoms, nurses can develop individualized care plans to manage temperature, hydration, and overall well-being.
 Continuous assessment enables monitoring of treatment effectiveness and timely adjustments for optimal outcomes.